7mind/izumi/doc/microsite/src/main/tut/distage/basics.md

     }
   }.fold(_ => 1, _ => 0)
 ```

+### Auto-Traits

+distage can instantiate traits and structural types.
+All unimplemented fields in a trait or a refinement are filled in from the object graph.

+Trait implementations are derived at compile-time by @scaladoc[TraitConstructor](izumi.distage.constructors.TraitConstructor) macro
+and can be summoned at need.

 If a suitable trait is specified as an implementation class for a binding, `TraitConstructor` will be used automatically: